andresebr/kumodd/README.md

 .\kumod.py -l doc
 ```

-HTTP proxying does not work on Windows due to unresolved issues in httplib2.
+Using an HTTP proxy on Windows does not work due to unresolved issues with httplib2.